Code-Institute-Submissions/lsufiE-project1.1.0_JanResub/README.md

     - [lighthouse](../project1.1.0/assets/images/lighthouse-performance%20.png)

 * ### Bugs / problems faced / warnings
-  * I havent encountered any bugs that i could see,
+  * I wanted the recipes to overlay at the far right side of the page but it only worked for the first two drinks,
+    I wasn't sure what was causing the issue but it was working before perfectly.Maybe when i fixed errors in the code it happened.
-  * problems with aligning the videos when previewing into a smaller screen,fixed by changing size of videos. when viewed on a smaller screen via google developer tools that the drink overlay doesnt show the whole content of the recipe, but i found out that viewing on a smartphone , there is no scrollbar on touchscreens which the issue of not seeing the full content using the developer tools.
+  * Problems with aligning the videos when previewing into a smaller screen,fixed by changing size of videos. when viewed on a smaller screen via google developer tools that the drink overlay doesnt show the whole content of the recipe, but i found out that viewing on a smartphone , there is no scrollbar on touchscreens which the issue of not seeing the full content using the developer tools.
   * warnings i have faced was when i checked my CSS code through the jigsaw validator website .
 It showed this = webkit transform is a vendor extension	ms transform is a vendor extension.
 I wasnt sure how to fix these     warnings.